 Care for the Carers is a local support organisation for carers.
 If you want to find out more about what is available, or if you’re not sure what you need contact them at:

 As a carer you may be eligible for support from us in your own right.
 To be eligible, you must meet national eligibility criteria.
 To find out if you meet the criteria, you can complete a carer's assessment or contact us.

 Care for the Carers can also help you to complete your carer's assessment.

 For more information read our leaflet: Do you look after someone?

 Everyone has a right to live a life free from abuse and neglect.
 Safeguarding adults is how people can get help to stop abuse and neglect from happening.

-Adults who have care and support needs, and are unable to protect themselves because of these, may be at risk of abuse or neglect.
+Adults who have care and support needs and are unable to protect themselves may be at risk of abuse or neglect.
 Care and support needs may relate to a person’s age, physical or learning disability, mental health needs or other illness.

 Abuse and neglect can come in many different forms, including:

 - physical abuse (includes being hit, slapped, kicked, pinched or misuse of medication)